DavidAyotte/modforms_poly_rel/misc/README.md

 # Counting weights of generators

-This script count the number of occurrences of the weights of the generators for a modular forms ring for `Gamma0` or `Gamma1`.
+This script counts the number of occurrences of the weights of the generators for a modular forms ring for `Gamma0` or `Gamma1`.

 To use this script, load the file `weight_occurrences.sage` in your SageMath session.